SoCalGas Issues Statement on Blade’s Analysis of Aliso Canyon Well Failure

 - 114 (or 100 percent) of the active wells at Aliso Canyon have completed the first phase of required tests;

-- 36 wells are in the process of abandonment; and
+- Number of wells in the process of abandonment – 43

 Well inspection test results are posted on DOGGR’s website and can be found here.